-Number of Students Meeting Criterion: 0 Number of Students Not Meeting 0

-Criterion:

-Total Number of Students Assessed: 0 Percent of Students Meeting 0

-Criterion: not useful given small

-cohort

-2) 71

-Number of Students Meeting Criterion: 0 Number of Students Not Meeting 0

-1012 Criterion:

-Number of Students Meeting Criterion: 0 Number of Students Not Meeting 0
+Number of Students Meeting Criterion: 0 Number of Students Not Meeting Criterion: 0 Total Number of Students Assessed: 0 Percent of Students Meeting Criterion: not useful given small cohort 0 2) 0) Number of Students Meeting Criterion: 0 Number of Students Not Meeting Criterion: 0 Total Number of Students Assessed: 0 Percent of Students Meeting Criterion: not useful given small cohort 0

-1118 22 Criterion:

-Total Number of Students Assessed: 0 Percent of Students Meeting 0

-- W Criterion: not useful given small

-W 121 cohort

-W. I A

-With no data available-no students having completed the program this year--there are few concrete conclusions to be reached.
+With no data available-no students having completed the program during the assessment period-there are few concrete conclusions to be reached.
 The program obviously needs to recruit more students-and move them through the program expeditiously-in order to prosper.
-There are a number of new students in the program pipeline, so subsequent reports may well provide additional data for assessment and give a clearer view of the prospects of the program.
+As noted in the previous report, there are now a number of students who have enrolled in the program in the last year.
+Subsequent reports may well provide additional data for assessment and give a clearer view of the prospects of the program.